Published on: 2025-08-04

-A sudden collapse in the U.S. dollar can trigger chaos across financial markets, eroding purchasing power, spiking inflation, and destabilising global trade.
+A sharp and sustained decline in the U.S. dollar can disrupt global financial markets, erode purchasing power, accelerate inflation, and destabilise trade flows.

 With growing concerns over the dollar's weakening standing, rising U.S. fiscal deficits, trade tensions, and erosion in policy credibility, investors are looking to diversify beyond traditional dollar-dependent holdings.